chorally/quintly/README.md

 ## License
-The restcountry GEM is released under the MIT License.
+The quintly GEM is released under the MIT License.